Profiling presence patterns and segmenting user locations from cell phone data: Evaluation and applications

 \subsection{Results analysis and comparisons}

-In this section, we compare the proposed method with the most widely-used method in the literature, named as the \textit{Most Frequent Appearance} method on MIT Reality Mining data.
-As stated in the literature review section, the \textit{Most Frequent Appearance} method makes the simplistic assumption that the user location with the most presences during the home time (00:00 - 08:00 and 19:00 - 24:00) are home and daytime (09:00 - 18:00) are workplaces respectively \cite{Cala2011, phi2010, jiang2013}.a Two metrics are used for performance comparisons: \textit{accuracy} and \textit{inference rate}.
-We use the percentage of the correct inferences as for the accuracy measure.
-We compute inference rate as the percentage of inferred home, workplace and \textit{third places}.
-We show the results comparisons in Table \ref{tabel:methcomp}.
-There exists a trade-off between the accuracy and inference rate, meaning that the larger the number of home/workplaces inferred, the more likely they are incorrectly predicted.
-In our opinion, CDR data is a large-scale dataset, and we, therefore, should prioritize accuracy more than inference rates.
+We compare the proposed method with the most widely-used method in the literature, the \textit{Most Frequent Appearance} method, on the MIT Reality Mining data.
+As stated in Section~\ref{sec:lit}, the \textit{Most Frequent Appearance} method labels the user location with the most presences during the home time (00:00 - 08:00 and 19:00 - 24:00) are home and daytime (09:00 - 18:00) are workplace respectively~\citep{Cala2011, phi2010, jiang2013}.
+Two metrics are used for performance comparisons: \textit{accuracy} and \textit{inference rate}.
+We use the percentage of the correct inferences as the accuracy measure.
+We compute the inference rate as the percentage of inferred home, workplace, and {the third place}.
+We show the comparisons of the results in Table~\ref{tabel:methcomp}.
+There exists a trade-off between the accuracy and inference rate, meaning that the larger the number of home/workplace inferred, the more likely they are incorrectly predicted.